naimazhusupova/Project-Dashboard-Covid/README.md

 1. If you do not have Anaconda, install it on your computer in accordance with your operating system
 2. You can find the instructions [here]( https://docs.anaconda.com/anaconda/install/) based on your operating system

-Part 2: Creating virtual environment
+Part 2: Creating virtual environment and activate it (using Anaconda Navigator)
 1. Open Anaconda Navigator
 2. Create new environment based on the settings:
     - Click on Environments